 Independent Advisory Groups (IAGs) are made up of members of the public who meet to advise and offer ideas to police forces on a wide range of activities relating to local policing.

 The main role of an IAG is to act as a 'critical friend' to the police.
-Unlike other, more formal, groups that advise the police such as scrutiny panels, IAGs do not offer expert or specialist advice, but exist simply to understand the viewpoints of its members
+IAGs do not offer expert or specialist advice but exist simply to understand the viewpoints of the community that they represent.

-Hampshire & Isle of Wight Constabulary has two different types of IAG and members can choose what they would like to take part and support with.
+Hampshire & Isle of Wight Constabulary (HIOWC) has two different types of IAG and members can apply for vacancies in these roles that they would like to take part and support, when advertised.

-The Strategic IAG cohort are invited to attend the Strategic IAG Board which is held quarterly and chaired by the Deputy Chief Constable where the work of the cohort is discussed, and other policing issues and challenges can be raised for discussion by the police or members of the group.
+The strategic IAG cohort is invited to attend the Strategic IAG Board which is held quarterly and chaired by the assistant chief constable, where the work of the cohort is discussed, and other policing issues and challenges can be raised for discussion by the police or members of the group.

 Please note: not all opportunities will be sent to all SIAG members, some will be sent to a small group of members with relevant experience for the workstream.

-IAG members are welcome to be both Strategic and Local IAG members, however you are only able to sit on one Local IAG (according to where you reside).
+You are welcome to apply for both Strategic and District IAG teams.
+However, you are only able to sit on either the Strategic IAG or one District IAG (according to where you reside).

-If you have a keen interest in policing we want to hear from you.
-We're open to constructive criticism and ideas on how we can do things better.
+If you have a keen interest in policing, we want to hear from you and we are open to constructive criticism and ideas on how we can do things better.

 Feel free to email any questions to the team at i[email protected]